joyyyq/Books/README.md

 - Aug 21 Lessons for the 21st Century
 - Sep Thinking Fast and Slow
 - Oct 罗生门
-- Nov 人间词话
+- Nov On Writing: A Memoir Of The Craft
-- Dec 我是猫
+- Dec Inferno

 2025
 - Jan Little Prince
 - Feb When I Stop Talking, You'll Know I'm Dead
+- Mar City of Thieves
+- Apr A Minute to Midnight
+- May 我是猫
+- Jun 人间词话
+- Jul
+- Aug
+- Sep
+- Oct
+- Nov
--
+- Dec

 Others
 - Kernighan & Ritchie "The C Programming Language"